|

 Faraday cage

-1 in the attic shooting down through the dining area and barely
+shielding radio waves from each room to the next.
+Ours are spread out: 1 in the attic shooting down through the dining area and barely

-hitting the kitchen 1 in the family room covering the family room,
+hitting the kitchen1 in the family room covering the family room,

 the master bedroom above it, and the living room behind the family room